m4r35n357/ODE-Playground/README.md

 ----------|-----------
-step | The step size is reduced by a quarter (suitable for RK4) comparisons order | The Taylor Series order is increased by two both | The order in increased by one, and the step size by one half
+step | The step size is reduced by a quarter (suitable for RK4) comparisons order | The Taylor Series order is increased by two both | The order is increased by one, and the step size by one half

 #### Example output - 300 time units
 ```